knokko/fixie/README.md

 of the system is the same at every location (until the point where it overflows, which would be the boundary).
 This example is explained in more detail [here](docs/floating-point-positions.md).
 It was in fact my motivation to start this project!

-### Representing (physics) quantities
-In physics 'engines', there are many quantities that need to be tracked (e.g. distances, speed, and mass).
-They are typically represented by 'raw' (floating-point) numbers.
-While this approach is simple, it is not always clear what the *units* of the quantities are (kg or pounds? m/s or km/h or mi/h?).

-Furthermore, there won't be any type safety since e.g. speed typically has the same type as coordinates and accelerations.
-I believe the situation can be improved by creating nice wrapper classes for quantities, which is exactly what fixie does.

 ### The fixie generator
 This project is a code generator for quantity classes and fixed-point